 In order to avoid excessive concentration of risk, the Group's policies and procedures include specific guidelines to focus on the maintenance of a diversified portfolio.
 Identified concentrations of credit risks are controlled and managed accordingly.
-Selective hedging is used within the Group to manage risk concentrations at both the relationship and industry levels.

 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.